bsdpot/potluck/dmarc-report/README.md

 The flavour includes a local ```consul``` agent instance to be available that it can connect to (see configuration below).
 You can e.g. use the [consul](https://potluck.honeyguide.net/blog/consul/) ```pot``` flavour on this site to run ```consul```.
 You can also connect to this host and ```service consul restart``` manually.

+# Warnings

+The `parsedmarc` process can take up to 30min to complete with only a few hundred mails in your dmarc folder on a first run.

+There is no progress indicator when complete.
+When your dmarc folder empties, the initial run is complete, and the messages go to the Archive folder.

 # Installation

 * Create your local jail from the image or the flavour files.